tweedge/springcore-0day-en/README.md

 * Use the modified logger to write a valid JSP file that contains a webshell.
 * Use the webshell for remote execution tomfoolery.

-Praetorian and others (ex. [@testanull](https://twitter.com/testanull/status/1509185015187345411)) publicly confirmed that they have replicated the issue.
-This is being described as a bypass for CVE-2010-1622 - and that the vulnerability is currently unpatched.
+Praetorian and others (ex. [@testanull](https://twitter.com/testanull/status/1509185015187345411)) publicly confirmed that they have replicated the issue, and several hours later, demo applications (linked below) were released so others could easily verify on their own and learn about this vulnerability.
+This is being described as a bypass for CVE-2010-1622 - and it is currently *unpatched*.
 Please read over Praetorian's guidance [here](https://www.praetorian.com/blog/spring-core-jdk9-rce/) which includes detailed identification and mitigation steps.

 ## Resources